0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/android-sdk/example-app.md

 ##### ***3. Get Credentials by Ids***

 This functionality lets an Integrator get credentials from an Issuer based on their IDs.
-The list of ids `claimIds`, `did identifier`, and `privateKey`are passed as input parameters to the `getClaimsByIds()` function and a list of credentials in the form of `ClaimEntity` are retrieved.
+The list of IDs `claimIds`, `did identifier`, and `privateKey`are passed as input parameters to the `getClaimsByIds()` function and a list of credentials in the form of `ClaimEntity` is retrieved.

 ```kotlin
 PolygonIdSdk.getInstance().getClaimsByIds(